notes toward an individualist form of government

 immutable

-Every society has a state of some kind.
-It is an immutable institution.
-It is not whether a society will have a state, but what kind it has.
-It is axiomatic.
-State power—force organized for political ends—would be needed to abolish a state, as in the anarchist fantasy.
+The state is an immutable fact of man’s life.
+It is built into his nature.
+Like all philosophical matters, it has an axiomatic quality.
+State power—force organized for political ends—would be needed to abolish a state (as in the anarchist fantasy).
 It is impossible.
 Always, there is a state.

-individualist distributed hyperstate
+individualist distributed state

-- of maximum size in terms of
+- is of maximum size in terms of:

 - number of participants